Agen

-Agen (/fr/, /fr/, /oc/) is the prefecture of the southwestern French department of Lot-et-Garonne.
+Agen (/fr/, /fr/; /oc/) is the prefecture of the southwestern French department of Lot-et-Garonne.
 It lies on the river Garonne, 135 km southeast of Bordeaux.
-In 2021, the commune had a population of 32,485.
+As of 2023, the population of the commune was 32,801.

 History

 Agen (Latin Aginnum) was the capital of the Celtic tribe of the Nitiobroges, and the discovery of extensive ruins attests its importance under the Roman Empire.
 In later times it was the capital of the Agenais region.
 Its bishopric was founded in the 4th century.
 Agen changed hands more than once in the course of the Albigensian wars, and at their close a tribunal of inquisition was established in the town and inflicted cruel persecution on the heretics.
 During the religious wars of the 16th century, Agen took the part of the Catholics and openly joined the League in 1589.